 The System Infrastructure

-The infrastructure of an access control system covers electric locks, card readers, door status for monitoring traffic and request to exit devices, all reporting to the control panel and then the server:
+An access control system consists of electronic locks, card readers, door status monitors, and request to exit devices that all communicate with a central control panel and eventually a server.

 Increase Ease Of Access For Employees